 Teaching in Doha

 The Qatari capital has set its eyes on becoming the next Dubai, and it’s getting there!
-Doha is much quieter than its sister city, but it’s safe and offers a very comfortable lifestyle.
-Pretty much all the jobs teaching English in Qatar are in and around Doha.
+Doha is much quieter than Dubai, but it’s safe and offers a very comfortable lifestyle.
+Pretty much all the teaching jobs in Qatar are in and around Doha.
 You’ll find international schools and language centres to choose from.
 When you’re not working, you’ll be able to enjoy all the perks of a fast-developing contemporary city!

 Living in Qatar and Teaching Online